DOT Physical Exams Q&A

 A Department of Transportation physical is quite extensive, as the reason they are performed is to ensure that you will not be a danger to yourself or others on the road while operating a commercial vehicle.
 As such, a DOT physical will include the following:

-- Vitals assessment: We will test your blood pressure, pulse, and take various blood tests to check for hypertension, diabetes, and any heart conditions that you might have.
+• Vitals assessment: We will test your blood pressure, and pulse, and take various blood tests to check for hypertension, diabetes, and any heart conditions that you might have.

 If you fail either of the vision and hearing tests, you will be disqualified from getting a DOT medical certificate.
 There are also some cases where, for example, if your blood pressure is high, but not at the level of disqualification, you may receive a certificate with some conditions attached.
 In cases such as these, your license may be truncated to allow for continuous monitoring, or so you can take steps to reduce your blood pressure in a certain amount of time.
 Conditions that will automatically disqualify you from a DOT certificate include epilepsy or other seizure disorders, heart disease, Meniere’s disease, and Stage 3 hypertension.
 Any drug use will result in an automatic disqualification.
 Other conditions such as diabetes, stage 1 or 2 hypertension, or certain respiratory conditions are addressed using the medical examiner’s discretion to determine if you pass the exam or not.